silene/remake/README.md

 Otherwise, it looks for a generic rule that matches the target.
-If there are several matching rules, it chooses the one with the shortest pattern (and if there are several ones, the earliest one). <b>remake</b> then looks for specific rules that match each target of the generic rule.
+If there are several matching rules, it chooses the one with the shortest pattern (and if there are several ones, the earliest one).
+It then looks for specific rules that match each target of the generic rule.
 All the prerequisites of these specific rules are added to those of the generic rule.
 The script of the generic rule is used to build the target.

 Example: